CumulusNetworks/docs/content/cumulus-linux-53/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 Route maps are routing policies that Cumulus Linux considers before the router examines the forwarding table.
 Each statement in a route map has a sequence number, and includes a series of match and set statements.
 The route map parses from the lowest sequence number to the highest, and stops when there is a match.

+Cumulus Linux supports several match and set statements.
+For example, you can match on an interface, prefix length, next hop or BGP AS path list.
+You can set the BGP metric, local-preference on routes, source IP, or the tag on the matched route.
+For a list of supported match and set statements, see {{<link url="#match-and-set-statements" text="Match and Set Statements" >}} below.

 ### Configure a Route Map

+To configure a route map:

+1. Specify one or more conditions that must match and, optionally, one or more set actions to set or modify attributes of the route.
+If a route map does not specify any matching conditions, it always matches.
+2. Specify the matching policy: permit (if the entry matches, carry out the set actions) or deny (if the entry matches, deny the route).

+To apply the route map, see {{<link url="#apply-a-route-map" text="Apply a Route Map" >}} below.

-The following example commands configure a route map that sets the metric to 50 for interface swp51:
+The following example commands configure a route map that sets the BGP metric to 50 for interface swp51:

 {{< tabs "TabID73 ">}}
 {{< tab "NVUE Commands ">}}